Phone: 01254 735637

 What is Call for Concern?

-When to use the Call for Concern service:
+When to use Call for Concern:

 Please be reassured, using this service will NOT have a negative effect on a patient’s care in any way.
 Nobody knows your healthcare needs or those of your loved ones, better than you and your family and because of this we recognise that you may sometimes see that something is wrong before our healthcare team does.